 2. Map Out Your Existing Layout

 Do not ignore these aforementioned obstructions.
 Beams and pillars are commonplace but your spaghetti diagrams must show how work has to move around these stationary roadblocks.
-This is ultimately why they are called “spaghetti diagrams’ as the lines show how work actually flows.
+This is ultimately why they are called “spaghetti diagrams’ as the lines show how work flows.
 The idea is to define how raw materials become finished goods by outlining each step they take in the process.

 Use sequential numbers to define the flow of work.
 This means accounting for where raw materials and semi-finished goods move across your shop floor.
-Make sure the flow of work is agreed-upon by your production employees.
+Make sure the flow of work is agreed upon by your production employees.
 Next, finish the process with a continuous line connecting each sequential number.

 4. Record Distance and Time Traveled

 Use a measuring wheel that tracks the distance traveled in feet from one cell to the next.
 In addition, keep track of how long it takes to move between these cells.
-This will involve multiple samples where you take note of any work-related delays, issues and lost time.
+This will involve multiple samples where you take note of any work-related delays, issues, and lost time.
 You want as large a sample portion as possible.

 This is ultimately why they are called spaghetti diagrams.
 The more samples you take the better your analysis.